 Fax407-228-1467 or 407-228-1468

 The Migrant Labor program protects the health and safety of migrant farm workers both in housing matters and assures that satisfactory field sanitation facilities are provided.

 Migrant Labor Camps are regulated under Chapter 64E-14 of the Florida Administrative Code.

 Migrant Labor camps are inspected monthly during the harvesting season.
 In Central Florida, this usually runs from October 1 - May 1.

-We currently have four permitted labor camp in Orange County.
+We currently have five permitted labor camp in Orange County.
 Over recent years, this has been a declining program in Orange County primarily due to freezes and the decline of farming in our county.

 Anyone wishing to open a Migrant Labor Camp or offer housing to Migrant Farm Workers must submit an application to the Orange County Health Department at least 30 days before beginning operation of the camp.
 The application can be found in the resources below.

 Annual operating permits are issued by the Florida Department of Health Orange County.
 The permit fee is based on the number of occupants.

 - 5 to 50 occupants the fee is $125.00 per year

 - 51 to 100 occupants $225.00 per year